Global Spirits of the Holiday Season

 Milk & Honey Young Single Malt “The Last One”

 Israel, the land of milk and honey, is home to… well, Milk & Honey, a craft distillery, producing award-winning spirits.
-Its young single malt, “The Last One,” is a small-batch offering of what is the last of its single malt series before releasing its classic single malt whisky.
+Its a young single malt, “The Last One,” is a small-batch offering of what is the last of its single malt series before releasing its classic single malt whisky.
 With only 4,000 bottles produced, this very special spirit has been aged in a mix of ex-red wine casks and ex-bourbon barrels, producing warm and soothing flavours of creamy vanilla and caramel notes with red apple, dark chocolate, cinnamon and sticky plum.

 Tel Aviv, Israel | Available at Vine Styles. approx. $59.95